Music Academy of the West: History

+In 1954 the staff included, besides Lehmann,internationally known musicians such as pianists György Sándor and Emanuel Bay, soprano Eleanor Steber, violinist Sascha Jacobsen, and the cellist Gábor Rejtő.
+The student body numbered 120.

 From 1954 to 1980 the academy's music director was Maurice Abravanel.
 Martial Singher was head of the Voice Department from 1962 till 1981.
-Marilyn Horne, who had attended the academy in 1953 was named director of the voice program in 1997 and remained in this position till 2018.
-In 2018, Horne became the honorary voice program director.
+The academy was initially administered by its board of directors, before the arts administrator, musicologist and writer Robert William Holmes became its first president from 1988 till 1993.
+He was followed in this position by tubist David L. Kuehn in 1993.
+Marilyn Horne, who had attended the academy in 1953, joined the faculty in 1995 and was named director of the voice program in 1997.
+Violinist NancyBell Coe was appointed as the academy's president in 2004.

+To preserve historic audio and video recordings of concerts, masterclasses and recitals held at the academy, recordings from 1961 till 2001 where housed at the UC Santa Barbara Library's Department of Special Research Collections in 2007.

 Since 2010, the academy has held the annual Marilyn Horne Song Competition, formerly known as the Marilyn Horne Foundation Vocal Competition.

-In the same year, Scott Reed became the academy's president and chief executive officer.
-Past presidents have included David Kuehn and NancyBell Coe.
+In the same year trained singer Scott Reed was appointed president of the academy.

 In 2014, the Music Academy of the West began an educational partnership with the New York Philharmonic.
 Under the collaboration, music director Alan Gilbert and orchestra members maintained residencies in Santa Barbara during parts of the festival, and selected Music Academy fellows trained with orchestra members in Santa Barbara and New York City.